timescale/tsbs/docs/influx.md

 [InfluxDB](https://www.influxdata.com/products/influxdb-overview/)
 is a purpose-built time-series database written in Go from InfluxData.
-Only v1.x is currently supported
+Only v1.x is currently supported by TSBS (see [#163](https://github.com/timescale/tsbs/issues/163)).
-(see [#163](https://github.com/timescale/tsbs/issues/163)).

 This supplemental guide explains how the data generated for TSBS is